 \section{\texorpdfstring{Reason for a richer supersymmetric vacua in $\cN=2$ supergravity}{Reason for a richer supersymmetric vacua in N=2 supergravity}}

 $\cN=2$ Poincar\'e supergravity coupled to $n_V$ vector multiplets is gauge equivalent to $\cN=2$ conformal supergravity coupled to $(n_V+1)$ multiplets.
 As discussed in the introduction, three fully supersymmetric solutions exist in $\cN=2$ Poincar\'e supergravity.
 The non-stationary fully supersymmetric solutions are pp wave spacetimes.
-The fully supersymmetric stationary solutions include the $AdS_2\times S^2$ geometry and the Minkowski flat space.
+The fully supersymmetric stationary solutions include the $AdS_2\times S^2$ geometry and flat spacetime.
 Even in the presence of higher derivative corrections, these two solutions remain the only fully supersymmetric stationary solutions in $\cN=2$ Poincar\'e supergravity.
-In contrast, $\cN=4$ and $\cN=3$ supergravity have flat space as the unique fully supersymmetric solution.
+In contrast, $\cN=4$ and $\cN=3$ supergravity have flat spacetime as the unique fully supersymmetric solution.

 We provide an argument for the difference in vacuum structures of these supergravity theories from the viewpoint of conformal supergravity.
 The most crucial equations in our analysis are the transformations of $\Lambda_i$ and $\Lambda_L$ in $\cN=4$ supergravity and $\cN=3$ supergravity, respectively.
 Since these fermions do not transform under $S$-supersymmetry, we do not need to add any $S$-supersymmetry compensator to analyze the corresponding Killing spinor equations.
-The $Q$-supersymmetry variation of these fermions set the values of the auxiliary fields $T_{ab}^{ij}$ and $T_{ab}^{i}$ to zero.
+The $Q$-supersymmetry variation of these fermions sets the values of the auxiliary fields $T_{ab}^{ij}$ and $T_{ab}^{i}$ to zero.
 These conditions force the electromagnetic flux to take zero values and moduli fields to take arbitrary constant values.
 As a consequence, the underlying geometry has to be necessarily flat.